evandana/hooks-workshop/README.md

 ## Major Take Aways

+### TO ASK

+- ?
+I'm curious about the relationship between hooks and more traditional functional programming paradigms (and implementing libraries like redux, redux-observable, recompose), as well as best practices for testing
+- ?
+Hooks replaces Recompose
+- ?
+Should we then remove `redux`

 ### When to use

 - HOCs or renderProps could be refactored to hooks, which are better at sharing state